List of Rehabs in Mississipi

 Using Private Insurance to pay for Drug Rehab in Mississippi

 Private health insurance coverage for drug and alcohol rehab varies.
 The insurance provider has a specific criterion and usually offers in-network and out-of-network service providers.
-Unfortunately, Mississippi Medicaid has not been expanded as allowed under the ACA, leaving many residents with no health insurance.
+Unfortunately, Mississippi Medicaid has not been expanded under the ACA, leaving many residents without health insurance.

 The following insurers offer marketplace coverage in Mississippi: